gravitational/gravity/docs/7.x/selinux.md

   * creates local file contexts for paths used during the operation
   * creates local file contexts for custom state directory (if it has been overridden with `--state-dir`)

-Additional SELinux configuration might happen later as part of the operation plan.
+Additional SELinux configuration might happen later as part of execution of the operation plan.

 To start the installation, use the `gravity install` command as usual: